-In order to respond to these issues in an appropriate manner and continue the road towards COP 15, IDDRI and its partners have developed various multi-stakeholder discussion spaces via, in particular, the organisation of webinars.
+In order to respond to these issues in an appropriate manner and continue the road towards COP 15, IDDRI and its partners have developed various multi-stakeholder discussion spaces via, in particular, the organization of webinars.

 International cooperation and links between climate and biodiversity

-In 2020, IDDRI, in partnership with the Canadian Embassy to France, organised a series of three webinars to help maintain international dialogue, particularly in view of the deadlines of COP 15 biodiversity and COP 26 climate, which will be held in 2021.
+In 2020, IDDRI, in partnership with the Canadian Embassy to France, organized a series of three webinars to help maintain international dialogue, particularly in view of the deadlines of COP 15 biodiversity and COP 26 climate, which will be held in 2021.
 The aim of these events is to strengthen exchanges on a genuine reconstruction diplomacy that is compatible with ecological transition, by combining analyses of global issues and regional focuses.

 - 30 April 2020: What international agenda for climate and biodiversity in the post-Covid-19 recovery plans?

 - 17 July 2020: Post-Covid-19 reconstruction and biodiversity in Africa

 - 25 September 2020: What ambition for the COP 15 on biodiversity in South and South-East Asia?

 IDDRI also led a thematic webinar, as part of the Online Consultation Process on the role of sub-national governments, cities and other local authorities in the development of the post-2020 global biodiversity framework, organized by the Edinburgh Process in coordination with the CBD.

 CBD COP15 will be held in Kunming, China.